Zenress/Article-and-Vocab-Project/HowMLFlowFlows.md

 ### **Environment**

 This is used to force MLFlow to use another environment than the one that was specified in the mlprojects file.
 There are uses for this but I have not yet needed to use this for the overall run command (I use the code version of environment specification when starting a step)

+## Tracking UI

+There is a very awesome tracking UI as mentioned in this [section](#mlflow-as-a-platform)

+The way the tracking ui can be used is of course to see the things you asked Mlflow to track, as well as the different Mlruns that you have made.
+You can compare metrics and parameters that you saved to the run with other runs.

+## Afterword

+Thank you very much for reading this article and i hope you got just a little bit of knowledge on MLflow out of this...